 The solution could not be easier!!

-Many if not most of the rechargeable electric toothbrushes (such as Oral-B and Sonicare) nowadays come with an indicator which lights up or shuts off the toothbrush when you brush too hard.
+Most rechargeable electric toothbrushes, especially the higher-end ones, nowadays come with an indicator which lights up or shuts off the toothbrush when you brush too hard.

-Many people also find these easier to use than manual toothbrushes.
+Many people also find these easier to use than manual toothbrushes, and most of them are also more effective than manual brushes.

 Although their initial purchase price is higher and the replacement brush heads are more expensive, they can save you money in the long run.